How Sparse Can We Prune A Deep Network: A Fundamental Limit Perspective: Experimental Details

 \paragraph{Full Connect Network(FC-5, FC-12).} We train a five-layer fully connected network (FC-5) and a twelve-layer fully connected network FC-12 on CIFAR-10, the network architecture details can be found in Table \ref{fc5}.

-\paragraph{AlexNet\cite{krizhevsky2017imagenet}.} We use the standard AlexNet architecture.
+\paragraph{AlexNet \citep{krizhevsky2017imagenet}.} We use the standard AlexNet architecture.
 In order to use CIFAR-10 to train AlexNet, we upsample each picture of CIFAR-10 to \(3\times224\times224\).
 The detailed network architecture parameters are shown in Table \ref{alexnet}.

-\paragraph{VGG-16\cite{simonyan2014very}.} In the original VGG-16 network, there are 13 convolution layers and 3 FC layers (including the last linear classification layer).
+\paragraph{VGG-16 \citep{simonyan2014very}.} In the original VGG-16 network, there are 13 convolution layers and 3 FC layers (including the last linear classification layer).
 We follow the VGG-16 architectures used in \cite{frankle2020linear,frankle2020pruning} to remove the first two FC layers while keeping the last linear classification layer.
 This finally leads to a 14-layer architecture, but we still call it VGG-16 as it is modified from the original VGG-16 architectural design.
 Detailed architecture is shown in Table \ref{vgg16}.
 VGG-16 is trained on CIFAR-10.

-\paragraph{ResNet-18 and ResNet-50\cite{he2016deep}.} We use the standard ResNet architecture and tune it for the CIFAR-100 dataset.
+\paragraph{ResNet-18 and ResNet-50 \citep{he2016deep}.} We use the standard ResNet architecture for TinyImageNet and tune it for the CIFAR-100 dataset.
 The detailed network architecture parameters are shown in Table \ref{resnet}.
-ResNet-18 and ResNet-50 is trained on CIFAR-100.
+ResNet-18 and ResNet-50 is trained on CIFAR-100 and TinyImageNet.